monolithlang/monolithlang.github.io/src/primitive/ch02-02-variables.md

-# 2.1 Variables
+# Variables

 Variables only are declared with `let` keyword. `let` statement support multiple-variable declaration.

-**Note** `let` only means a LOCAL declaration inside of function.
+**Note:** let only means a LOCAL declaration inside of function.
 If you want to declare constant or static variable outside of function, you must use:

 `const IDENT [type] = value;` | `static IDENT [type] = value;` without `let` keyword.

 ```rust